Run a Marathon in One Year: A Long-term Training Schedule for Beginners

 © Victor Sailer

-A few things beforehand: Running is healthy, brings you lots of fun and increases your overall productivity.
+A few things beforehand: Running is healthy, brings you lots of fun and increases your overall fitness.
 Besides, running gives you a good figure.
-However, before you start running, you should talk about it with your doctor and have a complete medical check-up.
-It’s also important to get expert advice on running shoes, ideally from a local running store.
-(For more information on starting a running program, see General Tips for Beginners.)
+However, before you start running, please talk about it with your doctor and have a complete medical check-up.
+It is also important to get expert advice on running shoes, ideally from your local running store.
+For more general training information and other topics related to your marathon preparation, see General Guidelines for Your Marathon Preparation, one of Uta’s recent articles to help you in your training.

-Don’t put yourself under any pressure or become stressed out.
-The really long distance training runs will come at the very end of your preparations; by then, you’ll be well prepared and can master these distances.
+Do not put yourself under any pressure or become stressed out.
+The really long distance training runs will come at the very end of your preparations; by then, you will be well prepared and can master these distances.

 One of the most common mistakes is to take off too fast.
-Doing so results in becoming hopelessly exhausted and losing all desire to continue.
-Therefore, it’s best to begin carefully and slowly.
+Doing so can result in becoming exhausted and losing your desire to continue.
+Therefore, it is best to begin carefully and slowly.
 When during a training jog you run out of steam, simply take a break and walk a while.

-When you are in the preparation phase and can’t run for a week, don’t worry - you still have enough time.
-Even if you lose a little fitness, you don’t need to worry about making a fool of yourself in a major marathon like Berlin or New York.
+When you are in the preparation phase and cannot run for a week, do not worry—you still have enough time.
+Even if you lose a little fitness, you do not need to worry about making a fool of yourself in a major marathon like Berlin or New York.
 If you have problems along the way, you can always slow down and walk a while.
 Many more marathoners than you may think do just that.
-It doesn’t matter what sort of pace you run - there will always be many other runners around you, and you’ll have the fun of a common marathon adventure together with them.
+It does not matter what sort of pace you run—there will always be many other runners around you, and you will have the fun of a common marathon adventure together with them.

-On marathon day, you’ll have lots of time to reach your goal.
+On marathon day, you will have lots of time to reach your goal.
 In the big marathons, you normally have more than seven hours to reach the finish line.
-That means averaging more than 15 minutes for each mile; if you’re are jogging at a slow pace, you’ll be much faster than that.
+That means averaging more than 15 minutes for each mile; if you are jogging at a slow pace, you will be much faster than that.

 From the beginning of your training, set short-term goals for yourself.
 Small successes along the way are decisive and encouraging steps leading you to the starting line on the big day of your first marathon.
 After each training session, a genuine relaxation time is important.
-The first thing you should do after running is stretching.
-Then take a hot bath or go into the sauna.
+The first thing you should do after running is stretching, but make sure you stretch only after easy workouts!
+Then you may take a bath (not hot!) or go into the sauna.
 And always drink enough to rehydrate.

 We have divided the year into four segments of three months each with the following emphases: